 What is a shiso herb?
-Shiso, otherwise known as perilla, beefsteak plant, Chinese basil and purple mint, is a member of the Lamiaceae or mint family.
-For centuries, growing perilla mint, or shiso, has been cultivated in China, India, Japan, Korea, Thailand, and other Asian countries but is more often classified as a weed in North America.
+Shiso, otherwise known as perilla, beefsteak plant, Chinese basil, or purple mint, is a member of the Lamiaceae or mint family.
+For centuries, growing perilla mint has been cultivated in China, India, Japan, Korea, Thailand, and other Asian countries but is more often classified as a weed in North America.

 Uses for Perilla Mint Plants

 Prized in Asian countries not only for its culinary uses, the oil extracted from these mint plants is also utilized as a valuable fuel source, while the leaves themselves are used medicinally and as a food coloring.
-The seeds from the perilla beefsteak plant are also eaten by people and as bird food.
+The seeds from the perilla beefsteak plant are eaten by people as well as a bird food.

-Perilla mint plants (Perilla frutescens) may also be grown as ornamentals due to their erect habitat and green or purplish-green to red serrated leaves.
-Growing perilla mint also has a distinctive minty aroma, especially when mature.
+Perilla mint plants (Perilla frutescens) may be grown as ornamentals due to their erect habitat and green or purplish green to red serrated leaves.
+Growing perilla mint has a distinctive minty aroma, especially when mature.

 Oil from perilla mint is not only a fuel source in some countries but has recently been found to be an excellent source of omega-3 fatty acids and is now sold as such to health conscious Western consumers.

-Additionally, perilla mint plant oil is used similarly to tung or linseed oil and also in paints, lacquers, varnish, inks, linoleum and waterproof coating on cloth.
-This unsaturated oil is slightly unstable but is 2,000 times sweeter than sugar and 4 to 8 times sweeter than saccharin.
+Additionally, perilla mint plant oil is used similarly to tung or linseed oil and also in paints, lacquers, varnish, inks, linoleum, and waterproof coating on cloth.
+This unsaturated oil is slightly unstable but is 2,000 times sweeter than sugar and four to eight times sweeter than saccharin.
 This high sugar content makes it a great candidate for alcohol production for consumption, but more usually used in the manufacture of fragrances or perfumes.